Tag: Relationship Advice

 Being wildly horny in itself isn’t the problem.

-How we act when we feel urgent is what turns our wife off.
+How we act when we feel urgent is what turns your wife off.

-Although an orgasm seems like an obvious solution, anytime we act desperate, needy, demanding, or mopey we are putting negative pressure on our wife.
+Although an orgasm seems like an obvious solution, anytime you act desperate, needy, demanding, or mopey, you are putting negative pressure on your wife.

 Negative pressure is a HUGE libido killer for women.